ChesterCheung/ChesterCheung.github.io/page/4about.md

 Hello everyone, I’m Chester, you can call me that or my Chinese name Zhang.
 I’m from Central South University and major in electronic engineering.
 Used to finish big data project in Missouri University.
 Now I’m work on data analysis about Autonomous driving.
 I’m good at machine learning and deep learning model.
 I’m an Android & iOS developer, and giving speech/lecture is fitting me as well.

 Welcome anyone love tec to add me or comment about me.
-If you get interested in me, welcome to add my Wechat code, so thst we can communicate more.
-Thx
+If you get interested， welcome to add my Wechat code, so thst we can communicate more.
+Thx a lot ～~

 ![个人微信](WechatCode.jpg)